 Commonwealth of Virginia, entered in the U. S. District Court for the Eastern District of Virginia on August 23, 2012 [section IX.A, p.
 36], and in compliance indicators agreed to by the parties and filed with the Court on January 14, 2020.

 Sections identified in text or brackets refer to sections in the agreement requirements that apply to the target population defined in section III.B of the Agreement: individuals with developmental disabilities who currently reside in training centers, (ii) meet criteria for the DD Waiver waiting list, including those currently receiving DD Waiver services, or (iii) reside in a nursing home or an intermediate care facility (ICF).

+To support Virginia’s efforts to ensure all people with DD and their families have access to Medicaid information, the CSB will post a message for individuals with DD and their families related to the DMAS document titled “Help in Any Language” to the CSB website and provide the information through other means, as needed, or requested by individuals with DD and their families who are seeking services.
+This document can be accessed at https://dmas.virginia.gov/media/2852/language-taglines-for-dmas.pdf or by contacting DBHDS or DMAS.

 Case Managers or Support Coordinators shall provide anyone interested in accessing DD Waiver